Summer Reading Club events planned at library

 For more information, call Therese Chamblee at 812-988-1432.

-BECKS GROVE — Becks Grove Christian Church, 8009 Becks Grove Road, will host vacation Bible school for children in pre-K through eighth grade Monday though Friday, June 20 to 24.
+BECKS GROVE — Becks Grove Christian Church, 8009 Becks Grove Road, hosts vacation Bible school for children in pre-K through eighth grade through Friday, June 24.

 Dinner is available at 5:30 p.m. and VBS runs from 6 to 8:20 p.m. with crafts, recreation, music and Bible stories.